Routing

 protocol: [ "http" | "tls" | "quic" | "bittorrent" ]

-An array where each item represents a protocol.
-This rule will take effect when the protocol of the current connection matches any of the protocols in the array.
+An array, where each item represents a protocol.
+The rule takes effect when a protocol matches the protocol type of the current connection.

-quic Due to the complexity of the protocol, sniffing may occasionally fail.
+quic Due to the complexity of this protocol, sniffing may sometimes fail.

 TIP

-The sniffing option in the inbound proxy must be enabled to detect the protocol type used by the connection.
+You must enable the sniffing option in the inbound proxy to sniff the protocol type used by the connection.

 attrs: object

-For HTTP inbounds using non-CONNECT methods, the attributes can be obtained directly.
-For other inbounds, sniffing must be enabled in order to obtain these values for matching.
+For non-CONNECT methods of HTTP inbounds, attrs can be obtained directly.
+For other inbounds, sniffing must be enabled to obtain these values for matching.

 - Detect HTTP GET: